MolBIFFM/diana/README.md

 ---

 Networks of Gene Ontology terms or Reactome pathways can be exported.
-Both incorporate the enrichment of each respective entity by the protein-protein interaction network with respect to the annotation specific to an organism of interest along the respective hierarchical relations of entities in these databases.
+Both report the enrichment of each term or pathway by proteins represented in the protein-protein interaction network with respect to the annotation specific to an organism of interest.
+Edges of these networks are the respective hierarchical relations of entities in these databases.

 The proteins considered can be restricted, based on mass spectrometric associated measurements, either by a union or intersection of specified subsets